Use code BUILD for 20% off our next online training course

-In this article I thought I’d expand on the subject and explain in detail why this system is such a good choice, not just at ground floor level but also for upper storeys – at least where it’s practical for your scheme.
+Book here!One of the best decisions I made when self building my own house was to specify beam and block intermediate flooring.
+In this article I’m expanding on the benefits on beam and block flooring and explain in detail why this system is such a good choice, not just at ground floor level but also for upper storeys – at least where it’s practical for your scheme.

+Once the footings are in, you’ve got a choice in terms of what you use as the platform (the oversite) on which your home will be built.
 Years ago, the simplest solution was to fit timber joists covered in floorboards.
-But suspended timber structures can be draughty and noisy, so they won’t suit modern self-builds, where decent levels of insulation and airtightness are required.
+But suspended timber structures can be draughty and noisy, so they won’t suit modern self builds, where decent levels of insulation and airtightness are required.

 The most straightforward option today would be a concrete slab laid on top of compacted hardcore.
 The latter would be covered with a layer of sand (known as blinding) to protect against sharp edges, plus rigid foam insulation on a damp proof membrane.